Revised 15 March 2014

 krohniana, Kloppenburg and Siar C- Whole plant much like H lacunosa except leaves are ovate - nearly heart-shaped.
 Philippines

---var Eskimo D- As type except that the leaves are 50% blotched with gray, as sprinkled with snow!
+--var Eskimo D- As type except that the leaves are 50% blotched with gray, as sprinkled with snow! - get it?

 lacunosa, Blume A- 1/4", ball shaped, white and yellow flowers; l5 in umbel; leaves small, on a modest, pendant vine.
 Very fragrant and one of the very finest hoyas for a houseplant.
 3 different leafed forms.
 Malaysia and Indonesia